doubleedesign/comet-components/docs-site/docs/development-core/testing/browser.md

 ```

 :::warning
 The above `php.ini` config affects all local sites using the same instance of PHP.
-So you'll want to comment this out when working on other projects.
+Ensure your wrapper files contain checks to ensure they don't affect other sites.
 :::

 3. Enable HTTPS for the local site by doing one of the following:

 - open the Herd GUI > Dashboard > Open Sites > Comet Compoenents, and tick the "Enable HTTPS" checkbox
 - in PowerShell, run `herd secure` from the project root directory.

 4. Restart the PHP service in Herd so that the updated configuration is loaded.